 - To maintain the health of the dental lining, it is advised to remove dentures for at least four hours a day or as prescribed by your dentist.

-Good diet plays a huge role in maintaining a flawless dental care.
-Fresh fruits, vegetables, leafy greens, whole grains and low fat dairy products are good choices to maintain good oral care.
-In general, it is better to avoid processed foods that are full of sugar as it can contribute towards cavity formation.
+- Good food habits: A good diet plays a huge role in maintaining flawless dental care.
+Fresh fruits, vegetables, leafy greens, whole grains, and low-fat dairy products are good choices to maintain good oral care.
+In general, it is better to avoid processed foods that are full of sugar as it can contribute to cavity formation.

 If you would like to visit one of our clinics for a dental check-up please call one of our branches today.